Effective Date: 25 May 2018

 3. Might the policy change?

-3.1 It may well do and so you should check it whenever you visit our website.
+3.1 We may amend the policy in the future and will notify users by posting an alert on our website for 30 days following the update.
 We will assume you agree to the revised policy if you use the website after the effective date shown at the top of the policy.

 4. What personal or other data do we collect?

-4.1 We collect and store the information which you give us via forms on our website – such as your name, address, email address, phone number and so on – or when communicating with us by email or in some other way.
+4.2 We collect and store the personal data which you give us via forms on our website – such as your name, address, email address, job title, company, phone numbers, and social media and instant messaging usernames – or when communicating with us by email or in some other way.

 a) Session cookies: We use session cookies to enable the website to keep track of your movement from page to page and store your selections so you do not get asked repeatedly for the same information.
 These cookies allow you to proceed through many pages of the website quickly and easily without having to authenticate or reprocess each new area you visit.